Azure/azure-webpubsub/docs/getting-started/handle-events.md

     app.listen(8080, () => console.log('server started'));
     ```

     This token generation code is very similar to the one we used in the last tutorial, except we pass one more argument (`userId`) when generating the token.
-User ID can be used to identify the identity of client so when you receive a message you know where is message is coming from.
+User ID can be used to identify the identity of client so when you receive a message you know where the message is coming from.

     You can test this API by accessing `http://localhost:8080/negotiate?id=<user-id>` and it will give you the full url of the Azure Web PubSub with an access token.